Open Staff Positions

 VOLUNTEER POSITIONS

 We are always looking for enthusiastic volunteers to help care for our animals!
 Please see the volunteer descriptions below.
-If there is something you are interested in helping with, email Community Engagement Manager, Catherine Camp.
+If there is something you are interested in helping with, email Community Engagement Manager Heidi Bradley.

 Cat Caretaker

-Care and feeding of CHA Animal Shelter cats, as well as interaction with the public in the cat rooms if the shift is during adoption hours.
-The duration of the shift is approximately two hours on weekdays and approximately three hours on weekends.
+Care and feeding of CHA Animal Shelter cats and interaction with the public in the cat rooms if the shift is during adoption hours.
+The shift is approximately two hours on weekdays and approximately three hours on weekends.
 A shift is scheduled every other week.

 Dog Caretaker

-Care and feeding of CHA Animal Shelter dogs, as well as interaction with the public on the adoption floor if the shift is during adoption hours.
-The duration of the shift is approximately two hours on weekdays and approximately three hours on weekends.
+Care and feeding of CHA Animal Shelter dogs and interaction with the public on the adoption floor if the shift is during adoption hours.
+The shift is approximately two hours on weekdays and approximately three hours on weekends.
 A shift is scheduled every other week.

 Cat Isolation Caretaker